EzraBrand/chavrutai-platform/README.md

 - 📖 Hebrew/English side-by-side view of the Talmud
 - 🗂 Tabbed interface: Text, Key Terms, Analysis
-- ⚙️ Responsive UI built with React and Tailwind
+- ⚙️ Responsive UI built with React

 ## Screenshots of mock-ups and pre-alpha
 Claude mock-up: